Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: New Definitions

-Let $bl_g(A_L)$ be the set of blocked nodes for $A_L$.
-Conceptually, the nodes in $bl_g(A_L)$ are cutoff because some node on the paths from $A_L$ is reached by campaign $C$ before $L$ which stops the diffusion of $L$.
+Let $obs_g(A_L)$ be the set of obstructed nodes for $A_L$.
+Conceptually, the nodes in $obs_g(A_L)$ are cutoff because some node on the paths from $A_L$ is reached by campaign $C$ before $L$ which stops the diffusion of $L$.

-To help illustrate the concept of blocked nodes, consider the graph presented in Figure \ref{fig:blocked}.
-Assume that the solid lines are \emph{live} edges that make up graph $g \sim \mathcal{G}$ in the influence propagation process.
-Then, the dotted lines are edges that were not realized for campaign $C$.
-The adversary campaign $C$ starts from $v_c$ while the limiting campaign $L$ starts from~$v$.

-Observe that $| SP_G(v,w) | = 4$ and $| SP_g(v_c,w) | = 5$.
+To help illustrate the concept of obstructed nodes, consider the graph presented in Figure \ref{fig:blocked} and the following possible world instance.
+Assume that the solid lines are \emph{live} edges that make up the deterministic graph $g \sim \mathcal{G}$ for campaign $C$ in the influence propagation process.
+The dashed lines are edges that were not realized for campaign $C$.
+The adversary campaign $C$ starts from $v_c$ while the limiting campaign $L$ starts from $v$.
+Recall, the deterministic graph $G$ for campaign $L$ in this possible world instance is comprised of \emph{both} the solid and dashed edges due to the high effectiveness property.
+Observe that $| SP_G(v,w) | = 4$ and $| SP_g(A_C,w) | = 5$.
 However, $w$ cannot be saved in the resulting cascade since at timestamp 1 the node $u$ will adopt campaign $C$.
 This intersects the shortest path from $v$ to $w$ and therefore campaign $L$ will not be able to reach node $w$ since a node never switches campaigns.
-Thus, we say that node $w$ is \emph{blocked} by $C$.
+Thus, we say that node $w$ is \emph{obstructed} by $C$.

-Importantly, the approach of \cite{budak2011limiting} can be recovered with a modified proof for Claim 1 and Theorem 4.2 of \cite{budak2011limiting}.
-The statements must include the notion of blocked nodes in their \emph{inoculation graph} definition, but a careful inspection shows that their objective function remains submodular after this inclusion.
-As a result, the greedy approach still provides the stated approximation guarantees and also allows us to incorporate the ideas of \cite{borgs2012} in our solution (as they require a submodular objective function).